Saitorfer/GladioIgnis/README.md

 How to play?
 Use WASD to move and SPACE to attack, you can also use ESC to leave the game.
+In duel: One player user WASD and SPACE and the Second Player user Arrow keys and the Left Click on the mouse.

 Menu: